 How can you afford your Rock ‘n Roll lifestyle?

 The “rebellion” (in its many permutations) of our modern period is marketed.
 Ideas, movements, mores and morals are all marketed in a version of late consumer capitalism.
 Words and ideologies are spouted as though they were the result of a well-considered philosophical position, and this by people who know very little history or philosophy.
-The same can be said of what many claim as scientific “fact.”

 There is a patience and a humility that comes in a traditioned existence.
 It assumes that age and experience hold the possibility of wisdom, and that the wisdom of earlier generations is a treasure.
 Just as our DNA is a treasure, representing countless generations of survivors, whose inherited immunity makes life possible, so the inherited wisdom of the past offers much that can only be discovered through bitter experience – either that of those who went before us or our own as we ignore what we could have learned.